LoginRadius/engineering-portal/content/engineering/electronic-identity-integration/index.md

 Please see the following steps to register your LoginRadius app in your Criipto account.

-1. Login in to your Criipto account (https://manage.criipto.id/login ).
+1. Login in to your [Criipto account](https://manage.criipto.id/login ).
 2. Click + sign to add an application under the Applications tab.
 3. Add the following information:
     ![criipto config](criipto-config1.jpg)